hapehu/wealth_tax_misperception/README.md

 ### Code

-The file "Data" contains the R code CHS_analysis.rmd.
+The folder "Data" contains the R code CHS_analysis.rmd.
 This code provides all analysis, figures, regression tables included in our paper.

 ## Licence

-Code and data ist provide under the MIT Licence.
+Code and data is provided under the MIT Licence.